• Recipes

 ✋ Double check all packaging for allergens ✋

-• Leftover Cooked Chicken - Use the leftovers from a roast chicken.
-Alternatively, you can use a rotisserie chicken or buy pre-cooked chicken slices.
-If you would like to try a curry cooking the chicken from scratch, check out this chicken & aubergine curry.
+• Leftover Cooked Chicken - This curry is a great way to use the leftovers from a roast chicken.
+Thigh meat, breast meat & wingbeat can all be used.
+You can also make it with a rotisserie chicken or buy pre-cooked chicken slices.
+If you would like to try a curry where you cook the chicken from scratch, check out this chicken & aubergine curry.

-• Tinned Tomatoes - Canned tomatoes help to form the curry sauce.
+• Tinned Tomatoes - Chopped Canned tomatoes help to form the curry sauce.

 • Mango Chutney - Adds a slight sweetness to the curry.
 Depending on how spicy you would like the curry to be, you can either use a mild or hot version.